American Left: Social Democrats, USA

 The Socialist Party of America changed its name to Social Democrats, USA (SDUSA) in 1972.
 In electoral politics, SDUSA's National Co-chairman Bayard Rustin stated that its goal was to transform the Democratic Party into a social-democratic party.
-SDUSA sponsored a conferences that featured discussions and debates over proposed resolutions, some of which were adopted as organizational statements.
+SDUSA sponsored conferences that featured discussions and debates over proposed resolutions, some of which were adopted as organizational statements.
 For these conferences, SDUSA invited a range of academic, political, and labor-union leaders.
 These meetings also functioned as reunions for political activists and intellectuals, some of whom worked together for decades.

 Many SDUSA members served as organizational leaders, especially in labor unions.
 Rustin served as President of the A. Philip Randolph Institute, and was succeeded by Norman Hill.
 Tom Kahn served as Director of International Affairs for the AFL–CIO.
 Sandra Feldman served as President of the American Federation of Teachers (AFT).
 Rachelle Horowitz served as Political Director for the AFT and serves on the board for the National Democratic Institute.
 Other members of SDUSA specialized in international politics.
 Penn Kemble served as the acting director of the U.S. Information Agency in the Presidency of Bill Clinton.
 After having served as the U.S. Representative to the U.N.'s Committee on human rights during the first Reagan Administration, Carl Gershman has served as the President of the National Endowment for Democracy.